-Our lead clinical product candidate, KB103 (bercolagene telserpavec) is our proprietary gene therapy candidate therapy for the treatment of dystrophic epidermolysis bullosa, or DEB, a rare and severe genetic disease, for which there is currently no approved treatment.
-DEB affects the skin and mucosal tissues and is caused by one or more mutations in a gene called COL7A1, which is responsible for the production of protein type VII collagen, or COL7, that forms anchoring fibrils that bind the dermis, or inner layer of the skin, to the epidermis, or outer layer of the skin.
+Our lead clinical product candidate, B-VEC (bercolagene telserpavec) is our proprietary gene therapy candidate for the treatment of dystrophic epidermolysis bullosa, or DEB, a rare and severe genetic disease, for which there is currently no approved treatment.
+DEB affects the skin and mucosal tissues and is caused by one or more mutations in a gene called COL7A1, which is responsible for the production of protein type VII collagen, or COL7, which forms anchoring fibrils that bind the dermis, or inner layer of the skin, to the epidermis, or outer layer of the skin.
 Based on information from DEBRA International, a worldwide alliance of patient support groups for epidermolysis bullosa, or EB, of which DEB is a subset, we believe there may be as many as 52,000 cases worldwide who suffer from DEB.
 We estimate that there are approximately 3,500 diagnosed DEB patients in the United States.
 There is currently no approved cure for DEB and current treatment for DEB is limited to palliative care estimated to cost between \$200,000 and \$400,000 annually per patient in the United States.

-In June 2019, we announced positive results from Phase 2 clinical trial ("GEM-2 study") of KB103 that commenced in December 2018 at Stanford University.
-We anticipate commencing pivotal Phase 3 clinical trials for KB103 in the fourth quarter of 2019.
-Safety data from all patients showed that KB103 was well tolerated with no adverse events reported.
+In October 2019, we announced positive results from our Phase 1/2 of B-VEC that commenced in December 2018 at Stanford University.
+Safety data from all patients showed that B-VEC was well tolerated with no adverse events reported.
 The Phase 1 portion of the trial commenced in May 2018 at Stanford University, and we announced positive interim results from this clinical study on two patients in October 2018.
+The Phase 2 portion of the trial commenced in December 2018 at Stanford University, and we announced positive interim results from this clinical study on two patients in June 2019.
+In addition we enrolled two additional patients in the Phase 2 study in June 2019.

-In the combined Phase 1 and Phase 2 study, 7 out of 8 wounds treated with KB103 closed completely (100%).
-The average time to 100% wound closure on all KB103 treated wounds in combined Phase 1 and Phase 2 study (7 out of 8) was 20.14 days (median 20 days).
-In Phase 1 study, the duration of wound closure on two patients following 100% wound closure as of the last follow up was 184 days (6.6 months) and 174 days (6.2 months).
-In Phase 2 study, preliminary results indicate that duration of wound closure at the 120 day timepoint was 101 days.
-We shall provide a further update on duration of wound closure prior to commencing pivotal trials, once results are finalized.
+In the combined Phase 1 and Phase 2 study, 9 out of 10 wounds treated with B-VEC closed completely (100%).
+The average time to 100% wound closure on all B-VEC treated wounds in combined Phase 1 and Phase 2 study was 17.4 days (median 14 days).
+In the combined study, the average duration of wound closure on two patients following 100% wound closure as of the last follow up was 113 days (median 110 days).
+We are in conversations with the FDA to get alignment on GMP commercial manufacturing process and agreement on pivotal endpoints and plan to initiate our pivotal study of B-VEC shortly thereafter.

+In September 2019, the Australian patent office granted the Company its first foreign patent (application number 2016401692) in Australia for its lead product candidate B-VEC.
+This patent covers pharmaceutical compositions comprising B-VEC, as well as medical uses such as the treatment of wounds, disorders, or diseases of the skin, particularly those found in epidermolysis bullosa patients.
+The Australian patent complements the Company's two existing US patents for B-VEC.

-The U.S. Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") have each granted KB103 orphan drug designation for the treatment of DEB, and the FDA has granted KB103 fast track designation and rare pediatric designation for the treatment of DEB.
+The U.S. Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") have each granted B-VEC orphan drug designation for the treatment of DEB, and the FDA has granted B-VEC fast track designation and rare pediatric designation for the treatment of DEB.